The current working procedures have been created based on multiple updated sources from within the dental and medical professions and the government.

-It outlines modifications to our normal procedures that we intend to employ once the practice can be reopened after the COVID-19 pandemic peak has subsided.
+It outlines modifications to our normal working procedures that we intend to employ whilst opening our practices during the COVID-19 pandemic.

 The worldwide COVID-19 pandemic is still being evaluated and studied and policies and recommendations are likely to change in line with new scientific evidence over time.